 Cost of Ownership

 The Renault Twingo is a car that doesn't feel particularly rear-engined to drive, which leaves you wondering what the point is.
 Then you begin to appreciate the benefits.
 The front wheels can pivot to 45 degrees, giving the car astonishing manoeuvrability.
 Rotating the engine and putting it under the boot floor, gives a seriously low centre of gravity, helping both handling and packaging.
 Most citycars are at their best in entry-level trims, but the Twingo feels a more assured prospect with a bit more kit in it.
-In fact, the top of the range Dynamique 90 ENERGY would be our pick, and at under £12,000, it looks very good value against a Volkswagen up!
+In fact, the plush Dynamique S TCe 90 version would be our pick, and at around £13,000, it looks reasonable value against a comparable Volkswagen up!
 The Twingo was always a fun choice but one that struggled as a genuine all-rounder.
 Renault looks to have given this third-generation car the tools it needs to give the class leaders a real scare.